chris-j-akers/i8080-javascript/README.md

       lsb_register: C
       opcode: 0x01
 ```
-The fields `name` and `comment` are test metadata (although `name` is used when created the Mocha function itself) and the others are values for placeholders that can be found in the boilerplate code section of the test suite configuration.
+The fields `name` and `comment` are test metadata (although `name` is used when created the Mocha test function itself).
+The others are placeholders in the testsuite boilerplate code and the values they should be replaced with.

-Configuring the tests in the way allowed me to quickly design and produce tests for a number of scenarios that had very very similar boilerplate code without having to manually write out each test or rewrite them all if I found a problem or wanted to make a change.
+Configuring the tests in this way allowed me to quickly design and produce tests for a number of scenarios that had very similar boilerplate code without having to manually write out each test.
+Furthermore, if found a problem with one of the tests or wanted to make a change to the code, I only needed to do this in one place.

 It is far from perfect, but still saved a lot of time.
 The application along with its config can be found in `/util/test_generator`.

 ## Running Unit Tests
 Unit tests are written to: `/src/unit_tests` and require Mocha to run (`npm install`).
 To execute all tests, should be as simple as:

 ```bash
 i8080-javascript/src/unit_tests on  main [!]
 ➜ npm run test
 ```
 There are 428 tests in total and all should pass cleanly.

-## Test Iteration
+## Unit Test Methodology

-Unit tests are written to closley resemble the way 8080 programs would be executed.
-Instead of directly accessing internal members of the i8080 class to set-up and tear-down tests, we use small binary executable programs stored in arrays consisting of a sequence of 8080 opcodes and operands.
+Unit tests are written to closley resemble the way the i8080 programs would be executed.
+Instead of directly accessing internal members of the i8080 class to set-up, execute and tear-down tests, we use small binary programs stored in arrays that consist of a sequence of 8080 opcodes and operands.
 Basically, Unit teests are all mini 8080 executables.

-For instance, one of the tests to check the `JNC` (Jump if Carry Not Set) command executes this sequence of bytes:
+For instance, one of the tests to check the `JNC` (Jump if Carry Not Set) command executes this sequence of bytes stored in an array called `program`.

 ```javascript
 		let program = [